 Shelterwood with Reserves

-Methods of regenerating a forest stand, and maintaining an uneven-aged structure, by removing some trees in all size classes either singly, in small groups, or in strips.
+Uneven-Aged (Selection) Methods Methods of regenerating a forest stand, and maintaining an uneven-aged structure, by removing some trees in all size classes either singly, in small groups, or in

 Regeneration (Reproduction) Period